Cloudmancermedia/cdk-resources/README.md

-# Unofficial Comprehensive AWS CDK Resource List - Updated September 2024
+# Unofficial Comprehensive AWS CDK Resource List - Updated May 2025
 Watch on [YouTube](https://www.youtube.com/watch?v=KIVZuvxhSuo)

 This is a compilation of free and paid resources for the AWS CDK that span every skill level from beginner to advanced for just about any use case.